-- 3.16 Almost the whole of the neighbourhood area is designated as a mineral safeguarding area.
+- 3.17 Almost the whole of the neighbourhood area is designated as a mineral safeguarding area.
 Portland stone is derived principally from a 9m thick bed known as the Freestone which occurs within the Portland Limestone Group.
 It is overlain in most places by several metres of thinly bedded limestones and clays ('the Caps') and is underlain by 20-30 metres of limestone known as the Cherty Series.
-This is unsuitable for building stone because of its high chert (a type of silica) content, however, the Cherty Series and the Caps can be crushed for use as aggregate. - 3.17 The Neighbourhood Plan must be in conformity with the strategic policies of the Minerals and Waste Plans which form part of the Development Plan.
-The policies of the Neighbourhood Plan must be in general conformity with the Bournemouth, Dorset and Poole Minerals Strategy (2014) and should have regard to the emerging Minerals Sites Plan and Waste Plan, which were published as draft documents on the 1st December 2017, and "carry some weight"10.
-The Minerals Strategy includes a specific policy, PD1, relating to 'Underground Mining and High Wall Extraction of Portland Stone'11. - The NPPF (para.
-204) requires local planning authorities 3.18 to define 'Mineral Safeguarding Areas' (MSAs) to protect known locations of specific mineral resources from sterilisation; to safeguard transport and processing facilities, and to seek prior extraction of minerals where it is necessary for non-mineral development to take place.
+This is unsuitable for building stone because of its high chert (a type of silica) content, however, the Cherty Series and the Caps can be crushed for use as aggregate. - 3.18 The Neighbourhood Plan must be in conformity with the strategic policies of the Minerals and Waste Plans which form part of the Development Plan.
+The policies of the Neighbourhood Plan must be in general conformity with the Bournemouth, Dorset and Poole Minerals Strategy (2014), the Minerals Sites Plan (2019) and the Waste Plan (2019).
+The Minerals Strategy includes a specific policy, PD1, relating to 'Underground Mining and High Wall Extraction of Portland Stone' 10. - 3.19 The NPPF (para.
+204) requires local planning authorities to define 'Mineral Safeguarding Areas' (MSAs) to protect known locations of specific mineral resources from sterilisation; to safeguard transport and processing facilities, and to seek prior extraction of minerals where it is necessary for non-mineral development to take place.
 Significantly, it also states that planning policies should also "ensure that worked land is reclaimed at the earliest opportunity... and that high-quality restoration and aftercare of mineral sites takes place".
 Because of the number and quality of quarries on Portland, it is no surprise that most of the Island is designated part of an MSA, under Policy SG1 of the Minerals Strategy.
-It is is also defined as a 'Mineral Consultation Area' by Policy SG2.
+It is also defined as a 'Mineral Consultation Area' by Policy SG2.
 Policy SG3 safeguards operational and permitted mineral sites.
-Together the policies of the Mineral Strategy seek to protect important mineral resources from unnecessary sterilisation.

-- 3.19 The definition of development triggering a consultation in the Minerals Strategy is: - a) "any extension of and / or change to the curtilage of a property within the MCA - b) any material change in the use of land, particularly a change of use to residential area, hospice, travellers' sites, cemeteries and prisons within the MCA - c) any new built development proposed within the MCA

-In order to exclude the majority of routine householder or other (including employment, office and retail) applications, development within the curtilage of an existing property does not require consultation".

-3.20 This does not mean that development cannot take place within the MCA.
+Together the policies of the Mineral Strategy seek to protect important mineral resources from unnecessary sterilisation. - 3.20 The Mineral Safeguarding Area for Portland is the same as the 'Mineral Consultation Area' (see Map 3).
+Within this area non-minerals development will be resisted if it appears likely to sterilise mineral resources, or hinder future mineral development.
+The Mineral Planning Authority will be consulted over any non-mineral development within the Mineral Safeguarding Area. - 3.21 The definition of development triggering a consultation in the Minerals Strategy is: - a) "any extension of and / or change to the curtilage of a property within the MCA - b) any material change in the use of land, particularly a change of use to residential area, hospice, travellers' sites, cemeteries and prisons within the MCA - c) any new built development proposed within the MCA In order to exclude the majority of routine householder or other (including employment, office and retail) applications, development within the curtilage of an existing property does not require consultation". - 3.22 This does not mean that development cannot take place within the MCA.
 As the Strategy says "the designation of a Minerals Safeguarding Area does not indicate that there is a presumption in favour of extraction, nor does it indicate certainty of location of high quality or economically viable mineral deposits.
 There is no expectation that permission would be granted for development in these areas".